pita092/PitaVim/README.md

 took the idea from nvchad/lazyvim its pretty functional

+****
-if you are inside already inside neovim you can just delete this file
+if you are already inside neovim you can just delete this file